abhigyan9/abhigyan9.github.io/_pages/teaching.md

 ---

 I have been a teaching assistant for the following courses:
-- Manufacturing Processes for Biomedical Engineering
-- Thermodynamics
+- Thermodynamics (Fall 2023, Spring 2025)
-- Dynamics
+- Dynamics (Winter 2022)
-- Vehicle and Transportation Systems
+- Vehicle and Transportation Systems (Spring 2024)
+- General Chemistry (Fall 2022, Winter 2023)
+- Manufacturing Processes for Biomedical Engineering (Winter 2022)